lidom/RM_ES_Script/docs/01-Introduction-to-R.md

-From the data visualisations above we concluded that the diet 3 has the highest mean and diet 4 the least variation.
+From the data visualizations above we concluded that the diet 3 has the highest mean and diet 4 the least variation.
 In this section, we will quantify the effects of the diets using **summmary statistics**.
 We start by looking at the number of observations and the mean by **diet** and **time**.